Travelling with a Baby to a Warm Climate: What to Pack

 Dressing for the Heat: Lightweight Layers for Canadian Babies

-Forget the bulky fleece snowsuits.
-Your baby needs lightweight, breathable fabrics.
-Prioritize natural materials like organic cotton and bamboo, which allow better air circulation and feel soft against sensitive skin.
-Look for clothing with a high UPF (Ultraviolet Protection Factor) rating—UPF 50+ blocks over 98% of the sun's harmful UV rays.
-This is a game-changer for protecting your baby.
+Leave the fleece at home.
+In warm climates, your baby needs lightweight, breathable fabrics — think organic cotton and bamboo, which allow air to circulate and feel gentle on sensitive skin.
+Your most useful clothing investment is anything with a UPF (Ultraviolet Protection Factor) rating of 50+, which blocks over 98% of the sun's UV rays.

 Sun Protection Essentials for Infants: Beyond the Beach Umbrella

-Sunscreen requires careful consideration for infants.
-Health Canada recommends keeping babies under six months out of direct sunlight entirely.
-If sun exposure is unavoidable, apply a small amount of mineral-based sunscreen (containing zinc oxide or titanium dioxide) to small exposed areas like the face and back of hands.
+Health Canada recommends keeping babies under six months out of direct sunlight entirely — and that guidance is worth taking seriously.
+If sun exposure is unavoidable, apply a small amount of mineral-based sunscreen (zinc oxide or titanium dioxide) to exposed areas like the face and the backs of hands.
+These mineral formulas sit on the surface of the skin rather than absorbing into it, making them far less likely to cause irritation on sensitive baby skin.

 Shade Tools: Creating Your Baby's Oasis